 How to Make Pesto with Radish Leaves

 Drizzle in the olive oil with the blender running, and blend/pulse until smooth!
 Store in an airtight container in the fridge for up to 2 weeks or the freezer.

 Ways to Use Radish Top Pesto

 Add this flavorful pesto to pasta, pizza (like my Asparagus and Mushroom Naan Bread Pizza), quesadillas (like my Pesto Quesadillas), eggs, rice, and sandwiches, or use it as a dip for raw veggies.
 However you use it, I’d love to hear.

-For another no waste recipe, see the Swiss Chard Stem and Beet Tahini Dip.
+- Swiss Chard Stem and Beet Tahini Dip